CIDRAM/Docs/readme.en.md

 ##### "log" `[string]`
 - Log all CAPTCHA attempts?
 If yes, specify the name to use for the log file.
 If no, leave this variable blank.

 Useful tip: You can attach date/time information to the names of log files by using time format placeholders.
-Available time format placeholders are displayed at <a onclick="javascript:toggleconfigNav('generalRow','generalShowLink')" href="#config_general_time_format"><code dir="ltr" translate="no">general➡time_format`</a>.
+Available time format placeholders are displayed at <a onclick="javascript:toggleconfigNav('generalRow','generalShowLink')" href="#config_general_time_format">`general➡time_format`</a>.

 #### "legal" (Category)
 Configuration for legal requirements.